regenwatchdog/regenwatchdog.github.io/_estates/barnet/douglasbaderpark.md

 coordinates:
   - '-0.249247,51.604697'
 ---
-271 homes are earmarked for demolition on Barnet's Douglas Bader Park estate in Colindale - a planning application is expected to be submitted in Autumn 2020.
+271 homes are earmarked for demolition on Barnet's Douglas Bader Park estate in Colindale.

 The estate is under the management of housing association [Home Group](http://homegroup.org.uk) and housebuilder [Hill Group](http://hill.co.uk).